Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Introduction

 As a popular multi-carrier waveform for ISAC in the microwave band, OFDM is well known to be highly spectral-efficient and robust to frequency selective channels~\cite{Zaidi2016waveform} and also has good multiple-input-multiple-output (MIMO) compatibility~\cite{yuan2020hybrid}.
 Nevertheless, with the increased antenna directivity and reduced delay spread in the THz band, a set of single-carrier waveforms, such as the discrete Fourier transform spread OFDM (DFT-s-OFDM) and its variants~\cite{Sahin2016dft-s-ofdm}, are preferred by the THz systems.
 Moreover, low PAPR of the transmit signal is vital for THz transmitters to guarantee effective transmission power and high energy efficiency~\cite{lee2020dftsofdm}.
 Thus, DFT-s-OFDM with the single-carrier characteristic is more competitive than OFDM for THz communications.
 In our work, we investigate the potential of DFT-s-OFDM for THz ISAC and design a sensing integrated DFT-s-OFDM (SI-DFT-s-OFDM) waveform that is superior to OFDM.
-Furthermore, we meet two challenges when designing the joint receiver.
+Furthermore, we meet two challenges when designing the ISAC receiver.
 First, there exist strong non-linear distortion effects at the THz transceivers, such as PN effects, which degrade the link performance~\cite{tervo2020thz}, especially when using classical signal recovery methods.
 Second, it is hard to implement sensing parameter estimation and data detection with one conventional signal processing method.
 Nowadays, with a great potential for enhancing performance, deep learning (DL) has been investigated in terms of its applications to communication systems, such as THz indoor localization~\cite{fan2021thz} and channel estimation~\cite{chen2020}.
-Furthermore, joint channel estimation and signal detection in OFDM systems has been implemented by a deep neural network (DNN), which is more robust to non-ideal conditions than conventional methods~\cite{ye2019dl,gao2018dl}.
-Existing studies on deep learning for physical layer design focus on either the sensing parameter estimation or the communication task.
-Few of them consider integrated signal processing on these two tasks, which reduces the processing modules and provides potential to enhance their performance.
+Furthermore, joint channel estimation and signal detection in OFDM systems has been implemented by a deep neural network (DNN) under time-invariant channels, which is more robust to non-ideal conditions than conventional methods~\cite{ye2019dl,gao2018dl}.
+Existing studies on deep learning for physical layer design work on either the sensing parameter estimation or the communication task separately.
+By sharing representations between related tasks, we can enable our DL model to perform better on our original task~\cite{ruder2017mtl}.
+A deep relationship network with shared convolutional and task-specific fully connected layers is proposed in~\cite{long2017mtl}, which yields superior results on standard datasets in computer vision.
+In~\cite{lu2017mtl}, an automatic approach that dynamically widens the network and groups similar tasks is developed for person attribute classification.
+However, the joint parameter estimation approach has not been used in ISAC tasks, since the relation between sensing and communication receivers and the effect brought by the joint parameter estimation model are still not clear.
+Thus, design of DL-based sensing and communication receivers is still challenging.